yuchengkuo/yckuo/content/project/formula-student.md

 ![Welding jigs for frame](project/building-the-racecar/dev-3_njgbvp)
 ![Manufacturing electric components](project/building-the-racecar/dev-5_jvpara) {.grid}

 Working with the industry taught us more about professional workflow, and also started to understand the industry standards.
-Really appreciated the assistance and advice the industry gave.
+We really appreciated the assistance and advice from the industry.

 ![Assembling components onto vehicle](project/building-the-racecar/dev-7_kiofvx)
 ![Frame coloring](project/building-the-racecar/dev-6_hcatnn) {.grid}

 ## Preparing for competition

-Before getting into the competition, teams have to submit a video of the vehicle in operation (which is called Shakedown Certificate) as a qualification for participation.
+Before getting into the competition, teams have to submit a video of the vehicle in operation (Shakedown Certificate) as a qualification for participation.
 If the teams couldn't pass Shakedown Certificate, they will only be able to join the static event of the competition.

-As a matter of fact, we rarely had time for vehicle testing due to lack of experience and countless incidents happened along the way.
+We actually rarely had time for vehicle testing due to lack of experience and countless incidents happened along the way.
 Despite that, we still managed to have a couple of testing sessions before packing to Japan.
-All we remembered was the undescribable fulfillment when the vehicle first landed on the ground and driven around the parking lot in the basement.
+All we remembered was the undescribable fulfillment when the vehicle first landed on the ground and was driven around the basement parking lot.

 ![Shakedown certificate completion](project/building-the-racecar/test-2_wa3pwy)
 ![Vehicle testing session photo](project/building-the-racecar/test-4_e5s3cd) {.grid}